 The Volunteer in Training (ViT) Program is designed to train incoming volunteers to work shifts in the Georgetown University Maker Hub.
-ViT’s will learn Maker Hub systems and policies, practice hands-on skills at different making stations, and hone their interpersonal skills as they shadow an experienced Volunteer Mentor.
-At the end of the ViT Program, students will be prepared to tackle the responsibilities of being a Maker Hub Volunteer on their own.
+ViT’s will learn Maker Hub systems and policies, practice hands-on skills at different making stations, and hone their interpersonal skills as they shadow Maker Hub staff, neighbors, and volunteers.
+At the end of the ViT Program, students will be prepared to tackle the responsibilities of operating the Maker Hub on their own.
 Benefits include:

 Schedule